 Can Your University of Phoenix Student loan be forgiven?

 As the Department of Education attests to its own website, DOE will forgive or cancel student loans under certain circumstances.
 For example, students are entitled to have their loans forgiven if the school they were attending closes while they were enrolled or shortly thereafter.

 Students can also obtain a discharge if they show they were induced to take out student loans through fraud.
 And students are also entitled to have their student loans discharged if the school they attended falsely claimed they were eligible to receive a federal student loan.

 Unfortunately, the administrative process for obtaining a loan discharge is not easy to navigate.
 In fact, one might conclude that DOE sets up roadblocks to prevent student borrowers from obtaining the discharges to which they are legally entitled.
 Price v.
 U.S. Department of Education, decided last year, illustrates just how difficult it can be to obtain a loan discharge even when a student is clearly qualified for relief.

 University of Phoenix Student Loan Refund, Discharged or Forgiveness Who is Eligible?

-Under the Borrower’s Defense law, you’re able to discharge student loans that were taken out to attend a school who committed fraud by doing something, or failing to do something, like misrepresenting their services, or violating some other state law related to your loans or related to the education services that they provided you.
+Under the Borrower’s Defense law, you’re able to discharge student loans that were taken out to attend a school that committed fraud by doing something, or failing to do something, like misrepresenting their services or violating some other state law related to your loans or related to the education services that they provided you.